Documentation Index

 What can I do in Dataset Management?

-The Dataset Management area is where you manage the dataset you have in NavVis IVION and more.
+The Dataset Management area is where you manage the datasets you have in NavVis IVION.

 • View details of the datasets.

-• View the number of datasets, maps, nodes, edges.
+• View the number of datasets, maps (2D maps generated for the bundle), nodes, and edges.

 • View the number of counted panoramic images.